dyno-might/dyno-might.github.io/about.md

 * Second priority: *Reasonable* financial security.
 (No food → no health.)
 * Third priority: Good relationships with friends and family.
 (Lonely and depressed → no mental health.)

 After that you can do whatever.
 The game you're playing doesn't have any rules, and there's no way to win.
-I'd like it if you didn't worry about being weird, but it's up to you.
+I suggest you be a bit weird, but it's up to you.

 ---

-All posts, organized by topics: [tags](/tags)
+Posts organized by topics: [tags](/tags)

 Twitter: [@dynomight7](https://twitter.com/dynomight7)